jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (b) relates to a product disclosure statement, or to information lodged on the relevant disclosure register, under the Financial Markets Conduct Act 2013; and
   (c) concerns a multi-rate PIE that is not a KiwiSaver scheme; and (d) comes to an end before 31 January 2021.

+### HZ 12 Amalgamation of Crown Research Institutes
+Deemed continuity
+(1) Each Crown Research Institute that amalgamated on 1 July 2025 and the resulting amalgamated entity are treated as the same person.
+Clarification of separate identity pre-amalgamation (2) For the avoidance of doubt, nothing in subsection (1) treats 2 or more amalgamating Crown Research Institutes as the same person at any time.
+Certain changes to interests ignored
+(3) For the purposes of sections IA 5, IC 3, IE 2, IE 3 (which relate to continuity rules for tax losses and grouping), and any other section that depends on interests measured under subpart YC (Measurement of company ownership), any of the following changes to the interests in a company that arise solely because of an amalgamation referred to in subsection (1) are ignored:
+  (a) a change to the identity of a shareholder:
+  (b) a change to the measurement of a voting interest, market value circumstance, market value interest, or option as measured under subpart YC.

+### HZ 13 Transitional rule for application of global anti-base erosion model rules
+When this section applies
+(1) This section applies for a person and the fiscal year that begins on or after— (a) 1 January 2026 if the person has a fixed balance date; or (b) 26 December 2025 if the person has a 52–53 week Fiscal Year.
+Application of global anti-base erosion model rules (2) For the purposes of section HP 3(3)﻿(b)﻿(ii) (Application of global anti-base erosion model rules), the side-by-side package guidance published by the OECD in January 2026—
+  (a) is treated as if it were published before the start of the fiscal year; and (b) any reference in the guidance to “Fiscal Years commencing on or after 1 January 2026” should be read as “Fiscal Years commencing on or after 1 January 2026, or on or after 26 December 2025 for an MNE Group with a 52–53 week Fiscal Year,”; and
+  (c) any reference in the guidance to “Fiscal Years commencing before 1 January 2026” should be read as “Fiscal Years commencing before 1 January 2026, or before 26 December 2025 for an MNE Group with a 52–53 week Fiscal Year”.
+Some definitions
+(3) In this section,—
+  - **52–53 week Fiscal Year** means an accounting period of 52 or 53 weeks, determined by reference to a specific day in a 12-month period
+  - **side-by-side package guidance** means the guidance set out in Tax Challenges Arising from the Digitalisation of the Economy – Global Anti-base Erosion Model Rules (Pillar Two), Side-by-Side Package, Inclusive Framework on BEPS, as amended from time to time.

 ## Part I — Treatment of tax losses